davidgustys/es6edge/README.md

 ##Setup

-This setup assumes that you have **npm** and **gulp** installed globally.
+This setup assumes that you have **npm**, **bower**, **gulp** installed globally.

-1. To install all the packages required by this boilerplate run `npm install` in the directory where the source code was cloned/downloaded.
+1. To install all the packages required by this boilerplate run `npm install && bower install` in the directory where the source code was cloned/downloaded.

 2.  *   To run the boilerplate code in **development mode** run `gulp`
     *   To compile a **build** run `gulp build`